 What about cold and cough remedies?

 Cough or cold remedies may be advertised and are sold in pharmacies.
 They contain various ingredients or combinations of ingredients such as paracetamol, decongestants, antihistamines and cough remedies.
-However, there is no clear evidence that these cough and cold remedies work.
-Also, they may have side-effects such as allergic reactions, effects on sleep or hallucinations.
+However, there is no convincing evidence that these cough and cold remedies work.
+Also, they may have side-effects such as allergic reactions, problems with sleeping or making you see or hear things that are not really there (hallucinations).

-In March 2009 an important statement was issued by the Medicines and Healthcare products Regulatory Agency (MHRA) saying, that parents and carers should no longer use over-the-counter (OTC) cough and cold medicines in children aged under 6.
-For 6 to 12 year-olds these medicines will continue to be available (as there is less risk of side-effects in older children).
+In March 2009 an important statement was issued by the Medicines and Healthcare products Regulatory Agency (MHRA).
+It said that parents and carers should no longer use over-the-counter (OTC) cough and cold medicines in children aged under 6.
+For 6- to 12-year-olds these medicines will continue to be available (as there is less risk of side-effects in older children).
 However, they will only be sold in pharmacies, with clearer advice on the packaging and from the pharmacist.
 Note: paracetamol and ibuprofen are not classed as cough and cold medicines and can still be given to children.

 Previous research studies suggest that a mineral called zinc appears to reduce the severity of cold symptoms in healthy children.
 A recent review of the research on zinc supplements and the common cold found that zinc supplements may reduce the length and severity of cold symptoms, when taken within 24 hours of the first symptoms of a cold.
-However, there were possible side-effects such as unpleasant taste and nausea.
+Zinc supplements may also help to prevent colds.
+However, there were possible side-effects such as unpleasant taste and feeling sick (nausea).
 The review concluded that it is not yet clear whether zinc should be recommended as treatment for colds.
-See the reference at the end for details.
+More studies need to be done to work out which dose should be taken and for how long.
+More details can be found under 'References' at the end of this leaflet.

 There has also been research looking at vitamin C for preventing or treating colds.
 A recent review found that taking vitamin C regularly did not seem to prevent colds in the ordinary population.
 However, it did seem to reduce the length and severity of symptoms.
 Also, in trials where people were exposed to short periods of extreme physical stress (for example, marathon runners and skiers) vitamin C halved the risk of developing a cold.
 More research is needed to answer the question of whether vitamin C can help once the cold symptoms have already started.

 Echinacea (a herbal treatment) and garlic have traditionally been used for treating colds.
-However, recent reviews of research could not find any clear evidence about whether or not they are helpful.
+However, recent reviews of research could not find any evidence that either is helpful.
 The MHRA also advises that echinacea should not be given to children under 12 years old.
 This is because of rare allergic reactions, which can be severe.

 What symptoms should I look out for?

 Most coughs and colds get better without complications.
-Sometimes a more serious secondary bacterial infection develops from an initial viral infection.
-For example, an ear infection, pneumonia, etc. Symptoms to look out for that may mean more than just a cold include:
+Sometimes a more serious infection develops from an initial viral infection.
+For example, an ear infection, chest infection (pneumonia), etc. Symptoms to look out for that may mean more than just a cold include:

-- Breathing problems - wheeziness, fast breathing, noisy breathing (stridor) or difficulty breathing.
+- Breathing problems - wheeziness, fast breathing, noisy breathing or difficulty with breathing.

 - Being unable to swallow (this may show up as excessive drooling).